TheFlyingAxolotl/Telegram-Bot/README.md

 # TelegramBot
 Here's a demonstration:

+This is a simple Telegram bot which is meant to send reminders for birthdays and important events.

 I initially made it in repl.it thus there's a lot of irrelevant files.
 All the code you'll need can be found in main.py!